 British Deportees to America: 1768 -1769 Smith, C. N., Westland Publications, 1986 VREF 929.342 SMIT

-This booklet names the persons exiled to the colonies, principally Maryland, with description of their crimes and the court judgments.
+This booklet names the persons exiled to the colonies, principally Maryland, with descriptions of their crimes and the court judgments.

 Emigrants to America: Indentured Servants Recruited in London 1718-1733 Wareing, J., Genealogical Publishing Co., Inc., 1985 VREF 929.342 WARE

-This volume starts by a description of the indenture system, followed by an alphabetic listing of persons who voluntarily contracted as shown in the source register.
+This volume starts with a description of the indenture system, followed by an alphabetic listing of persons who voluntarily contracted as shown in the source register.